 One of the most dangerous and most difficult to anticipate hazards facing bicyclists is the sudden opening of a car door — typically called "dooring" in the United States.

 The door of a parked car can open in an instant, which is often too quick for a bicyclist to react and can cause a high-speed collision in just a matter of moments.
-The resulting injuries can be severe or even fatal.
+The resulting injuries from a bicycle accident can be severe or even fatal.

 A bicyclist can minimize risk by staying alert and exercising due care, but the law requires that drivers and passengers must also show particular caution when opening doors until it is safe to do so, and not leave doors open longer than needed to load or unload passengers.

 According to Washington state law (RCW 46.61.620): “No person shall open the door of a motor vehicle on the side adjacent to moving traffic unless and until it is reasonably safe to do so, and can be done without interfering with the movement of other traffic, nor shall any person leave a door open on the side of a vehicle adjacent to moving traffic for a period of time longer than necessary to load or unload passengers.”

 Bicyclists who have been injured in dooring accidents in Washington state can bring personal injury claims against the people who caused their accidents.
 By demonstrating that the driver or passenger was in violation of the Washington state dooring statute by not checking to see if the space was clear, the dooring victim may be able to prove negligence.

 Victims of these accidents may recover damages, including: